Visualization Charts¶

 -

-Top List: Used to display the ranking situation of grouped data within a certain period
+Top List: Used to display rankings of grouped data over a period of time

 -

-Pie Chart: Used to display the proportion relationship of data
+Pie Chart: Used to display percentage relationships of data

 - Pie chart